Databricks Asset Bundle configuration

 host

 mapping specifies the URL for your Azure Databricks workspace.
-See Per-workspace URL.For Azure CLI authentication, the mapping
+See Per-workspace URL.For OAuth machine-to-machine (M2M) authentication, the mapping

 azure_workspace_resource_id